Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 operating effectively; and

-• that systems to ensure compliance with the provisions of all applicable laws are in place and were adequate
+• that proper systems to ensure compliance with the provisions of all applicable laws are in place and were

-During the year under review, 7 (seven) meetings of the Board of Directors were held.
-The details of attendance
+During the year under review, 5 (five) meetings of the Board of Directors were held.
+The details of attendance at

-Governance Report, which forms part of this Annual Report.
+Governance Report, which forms part of the Annual Report.

 Pursuant to the applicable provisions of the Companies Act, 2013 and rules made thereunder and in accordance